ccPMC-HOTLINK

 • Price

-• ccPMC-HOTLink has an attractive price, and low integration cost for a low system cost. ccPMC-HOTLink can be used with the PIM Universal and PIM Carrier in cPCI environments.
+• ccPMC-HOTLink has an attractive price, and low integration cost for a low system cost. ccPMC-HOTLink can be used with PIM Universal and PIM Carrier in cPCI environments.
 An integrated rear IO transition solution with your specific connector requirements can be designed for you.
 Please contact Dynamic Engineering about your IO requirements.

 • Ease of Use